 “My year as president of the Kalamazoo Club has been an exciting, rewarding and fun experience,” says Cupper.
 “Highlights included the visit of the Rotary International President, and the implementation of several new programs, but the accomplishment I am most proud of was our club’s success in generating almost $14,000 for Polio Plus on World Polio Day.
 That was not only gratifying, but demonstrated what wonderful, generous people we have in our club.
 I look forward to an exciting second half of my year when we will focus on growing our membership.”

-Cupper attended the Rotary International Convention in Sao Paulo with his wife Chris last year and they look forward to attending the upcoming convention in Seoul, Korea.
+Cupper has attended several Rotary International Conventions with his wife Chris.
 “If you have never attended a Rotary International Convention, you should make a point of doing so.
 It is an unforgettable experience that just might change your outlook on life,” enthused Cupper.